-Traditional farm systems in Transylvania are under pressure from development of more intensive farm systems that is changing the scale and nature of practices used [12,13].
-The former has focused on improving efficiency but with less attention to the supply of public goods, including breed diversity.
+Traditional farm systems in Transylvania are under pressure from development of more intensive farm systems that are changing the scale and nature of practices [12,13].
+A focus on improved efficiency is at the expense of the supply of public goods, including breed diversity.
 Some 42% of livestock breeds in Romania are classified as ‘at-risk’ [14].
 This figure may be an underestimate since population estimates for many Romanian breeds are unknown [15].
-There is therefore a growing need to develop spatially explicit policy responses that aid conservation by balancing an intensification agenda with other non-market goods and services.
+There is therefore a need to develop targeted policy responses that aid conservation by balancing an intensification agenda with incentives for the supply of other non-market goods and services.

-At the farm level, the drivers of diversity loss are often assumed to relate solely to the lower productivity of traditional livestock breeds [16].
+Farm scale drivers of diversity loss are often assumed to relate solely to the lower productivity of traditional livestock breeds [16].
 While income forgone is a key factor to establish the cost of incentive-based schemes, other factors also motivate farm business decisions, and may be particularly relevant in a semi-subsistence farming context.
 Such non-financial motives may include tradition, community relations, professional pride and independence [17–19].
-It is therefore necessary to identify how the design of conservation programmes for rare breeds may influence farmer participation in contracts.
-Equally under-explored are the potential barriers-to-entry (i.e. requirements for breed genealogical records) that may preclude some farmers from participating in conservation schemes.
+It is therefore necessary to identify how such attributes might influence the design of conservation programmes and farmer willingness to supply diversity..
+Other Potential technical and institutional barriers-to-entry (i.e. requirements for breed genealogical records) may also warrant exploration in this context. .